Ding-Liu/DeepDenoising/README.md

 - `cd exper`
 - Run `main_test_cls.sh` to test the resulting model for image classification.
 - Run `main_test_seg.sh` to test the resulting model for semantic segmentation.
+- `cd exper/tools/`
+- Use `deepdenoising.py` to generate denoised results.

+## Citation
+Please cite the paper in your publications if it helps your research:

+    @inproceedings{liu2017when,
+      author = {Liu, Ding and Wen, Bihan and Liu, Xianming and Huang, Thomas S.}, title = {When Image Denoising Meets High-Level Vision Tasks: A Deep Learning Approach}, year = {2017},
+      journal={arXiv preprint arXiv:1706.04284}
+      }